joshbegley/nyt-latest/previous.md

 `Conflicting court rulings have plunged hundreds of thousands of people with temporary protection from deportation into uncertainty.`\
 https://nytimes.com/2025/10/04/us/politics/temporary-protected-status-scotus.html

-**Middle East Updates: Israel and Hamas Signal Readiness to Accept Parts of Trump’s Gaza Plan**\
+**Middle East Updates: Netanyahu to Speak After Hamas Accepts Parts of Trump’s Gaza Plan**\
 `Significant gaps remain to be negotiated.
-Israel said it would cooperate with the White House to end the war, but much is still unclear about Hamas’s future and whether it will agree to disarm.`\
+Hamas has said it is ready to exchange hostages for prisoners but has not said if it will disarm.`\
 https://nytimes.com/live/2025/10/04/world/israel-hamas-gaza-trump

 **The Briefing: Man Utd 2 Sunderland 0 - How did Lammens do?
 Are long throws a new weapon?
 Should Mount get more starts?**\